 Eating an MRE

 Just as the name suggests, MRE are the type of meals that are ready to eat on the fly.
 Although the kit comes with heating devices, you may find yourself in a situation where the time for heating the food up is not there, but you still have to eat.
 The entrees taste much better when heated, but they are still palpable even when cold.
 An MRE pack can be eaten on the go without stopping, and this is what makes them the ideal meal for a soldier.
 There is no need for plates as the packets themselves double up as the eating containers, and once you are done, they can be thrown away.
 In a nutshell, MRE is a very convenient food for the most difficult of situations.
+Another option to get your daily nutrition is to consider a supplement like Balance of Nature.

 How Long Do They Last?